FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Olive Branch**
 The olive branch symbolizes peace, harmony, and reconciliation.
 It represents the act of making amends and the fostering of unity between individuals and communities.
 As a symbol of healing, the olive branch reminds us that peace is not merely the absence of conflict but the active cultivation of balance and understanding.

-Certainly!
-Here are more symbols added to the list, continuing in the same format:

 ---

 ### **Cornucopia (Horn of Plenty)**